Firstpost: History

 Firstpost began in 2011 as an online news portal of Network18.
 In May 2013, the news group was merged with the Indian edition of Forbes India whose four top editorial heads, including editor in chief Indrajit Gupta, were dismissed.
 The event led to a media furor.
 Thereafter on 31 May 2013, Firstpost took over a satirical website Fakingnews.com for an undisclosed amount.
-According to Scroll.in, "Network18, with its online outlet FirstPost, famously lost its primetime anchors in 2014 because of a diktat against criticising Modi."

 In 2015, The Caravan reported on censorship in Firstpost over criticism of political leaders such as Arun Jaitley.
 In January 2019, a weekly English-language print edition of Firstpost began, and then ended in June 2019, with publication of Firstpost continuing online.
 As of April 2020, Jaideep Giridhar is the executive editor of Firstpost in Mumbai, while Sanjay Singh is the deputy executive editor.
 On 26 January 2023, the prime-time show Vantage was launched, hosted by managing editor Palki Sharma Upadhyay, formerly of WION.

-Fact-checkers have found Firstpost to have posted incorrect information on multiple occasions.
-In 2023, it misreported a photo of a grave with an iron grille as having been taken in Pakistan, even though the grave was actually located in Hyderabad, India.
-In 2023, it falsely reported that Atiq Ahmed's vote had 'saved' the United Progressive Alliance government in 2008.
-In 2025, it passed off an unrelated image from a 2021 video as being that of the perpetrator of the 2025 Pahalgam attack.